Top Jimmy & The Rhythm Pigs: Album: Pigus Drunkus Maximus

-This, the band's first and only record, was recorded in 1981 but released in 1987 -- after the group had begun to crumble.
+This, the band's first and only record, was recorded in 1981 but released in 1987 — after the group had begun to crumble.
 It got its belated issue on Down There Records, a label run by another L.A. musician, Steve Wynn.
 The album also bore the logo of Restless Records, then a division of Enigma Records.
-It was available on vinyl and cassette but never on CD.
+In its original incarnation, it was available on vinyl and cassette but not on CD.

 D.J.
 Bonebrake of X and Tony Morales contributed drum parts, so Joey Morales played harmonica.
 Gene Taylor added piano.
 Steve Berlin was producer.
 Colorful liner notes came from Chris Morris.

 The back cover said, "The album you hold in your hands contains songs either written by or associated with Merle Haggard, Otis Rush, Johnny Paycheck, Bob Dylan, The Coasters, Jimi Hendrix and Howlin' Wolf."
 Of the 11 tracks, the only three originals were contributed by Carlos Guitarlos: "Dance with Your Baby", "Hole in My Pocket", and the instrumental "Backroom Blues".

 In its writeup, Trouser Press cited the LP's "enthusiastic sweaty abandon."

+In November 2025, it was announced that Pigus Drunkus Maximus would at long last be reissued.
+For the first time ever, it will be available on CD, as well as pig pink colored vinyl, in a gatefold sleeve featuring a 16-page booklet of archival photos by photographer Gary Leonard, along with new liner notes by Chris Morris.